kpamungkas/kpamungkas/README.md

 Hi,

 My name is Kristia, a master student of Translational Neuroscience at the University of Würzburg.
+I am interested in applying deep neural networks on fMRI data to solve classification problems.

 <!---
 kpamungkas/kpamungkas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.